Antoine Doinel: The 400 Blows

 Truffaut's debut was the film The 400 Blows.
 The 1959 film introduces us to the 14-year-old Doinel, a troubled Parisian boy who skips school, eventually turning to street life and petty crime in response to neglect at home by his parents.
 Towards the end of the film, he is sent to a reform school, from which he escapes to places unknown.

 Antoine and Colette

 Doinel's next appearance was in the film short Antoine and Colette, which was part of the 1962 anthology film L'amour à vingt ans.
-Doinel is now 17 years old and becomes obsessed with Colette, a music student, but she only wants to be friends.
+Doinel is now 17 years old and becomes obsessed with Colette, a music student but she only wants to be friends.

 Stolen Kisses

-In the third installment, Stolen Kisses (1968), a more mature Doinel attempts to return to civilian life after a dishonorable discharge from the military.
+In the third instalment, Stolen Kisses (1968), a more mature Doinel attempts to return to civilian life after a dishonourable discharge from the military.
 He embarks on unstable romantic forays with Christine (Claude Jade), and then his boss's wife (Delphine Seyrig as Fabienne Tabard).